-I’m no longer a kid (although I act like one) but I am still very much fascinated by this magic.
+I’m no longer a kid (I mean, technically not, but I still act like one) but I am still very much fascinated by this magic.

 To my surprise, it is SO easy.

 For reference, here’s the nutrition of a standard magic shell:

 210 Calories, 15g Fat, 16g Carbs (all sugar), and 1g Protein.

-- 28g (2 Tbsp) Coconut Oil
+- Coconut Oil

-- 7g (1.5 Tbsp) Cocoa Powder
+- Unsweetened Cocoa Powder

 - Put 2 tbsp coconut oil in a microwave-safe bowl and microwave for about 30 seconds, or until it completely liquifies.

 - Your magic shell is going to be slightly gritty, but that is to be expected.
-The whey protein and coconut oil will not completely mix, so you'll notice a tiny bit of grit if you taste it on its own.
+The protein and coconut oil will not completely mix, so you'll notice a tiny bit of grit if you taste it on its own.
 Don't worry- once the magic happens and it freezes, you won't notice!

 - If you're interested in measuring out a specific portion, use the "negatives" feature on a food scale.
 Put your entire container (minus the lid) on your scale and zero it out.
 Then scoop/pour out your sauce and put the container back on the scale.
 Once it reads -14g, that means you removed 14g from the container.
 A very useful trick!